-The use of vascular closure devices or suture techniques could reduce some expenses through a lower rate of vascular complications and shorter time to hemostasis, ambulation, and discharge, and prevention of urinary catheterization, but it also costs.
-Mohanty et al. [26] reported that the use of the VASCADE device reduced the overall procedure-related cost by minimizing the utilization of urinary catheters and associated complications, as well as by lowering the usage of pain medications after catheter-based electrophysiology procedures including left atrial appendage closure.
-They found the use of the VASCADE device resulted in an estimated potential cost savings of more than \$27 000 related to urinary catheter complication management and \geq \$1627 for pain management as compared to manual compression [26].
-However, these calculations are valid only for a system in which analgesia is expensive and in which there is a widespread use of urinary catheterization in the manual closure group, an option that may be avoided.
-Vascular closure devices are more expensive than sutures and may not be adopted by poorer healthcare systems.
+The use of vascular closure devices or suture techniques could reduce some expenses through a lower rate of vascular complications and shorter time to hemostasis, ambulation, and discharge and avoidance of urinary catheterization but also has costs.
+Mohanty et al. [26] reported that the use of the VASCADE device reduced the overall procedure-related cost by minimizing the utilization of urinary catheters and associated complications as well as lowered the usage of pain medications after catheter-based electrophysiology procedures including left atrial appendage closure.
+They found the use of the VASCADE device resulted in an estimated potential cost savings of more than \$27 000 related to urinary catheter complication management and ≥\$1627 for pain management as compared to the manual compression [26].
+However, these calculations are valid only for a system in which analgesia is expensive and in which ther is widespread use of urinary catheterization in the manual closure group, an option that may be avoided.
+Vascular closure devices are more expensive than sutures and may not be adapted to poorer healthcare systems.
 Additional trial evidence could permit a more sophisticated analysis of the cost-effectiveness of closure devices and suture techniques in different patient populations.